Koenkk/zigbee2mqtt.io/docs/information/ota_updates.md

 An update typically takes +- 10 minutes.
 While a device is updating a lot of traffic is generated on the network, therefore it is not recommend to execute multiple updates at the same time.

-## IKEA TRADFRI OTA failing
+## Using the IKEA TRADFRI test server
-The current published firmwares (as of 2020-12-09) by IKEA are corrupted which makes the devices reject this update.
-The firmwares published on the **test** server of IKEA are not corrupted.
+The current published firmwares (as of 2020-12-09) by IKEA are corrupted which makes the devices reject the update.
+The firmwares published on the IKEA **test** server are not corrupted.
 You can instruct Zigbee2MQTT to use the test server by adding the following to your `configuration.yaml`.

 **WARNING: Use at your own risk!**